bcrowell/election/README.md

 that the result will lie within the +-4% range.

 The real polling data are shown as the difference between the two polls (D-R).
 This may be followed by a ? or ! symbol.
-A ! means that even if every undecided voter were to go for the candidate who is currently losing, that candidate would still lose.
-A ? means that the current loser could win if they could just manage to get 2/3 of undecided votes to go for them.
+A ! means that even if 9/10 of undecided voters were to go for the candidate who is currently losing, that candidate would still lose.
+A ? means that in order to win, the current loser would only need to get 6/10 of undecided votes to go for them.
+It was considered a big surprise in 2016 when Trump won almost 6/10 of undecideds and also got about 1% of voters to defect from Clinton to him.

 The RCL column gives the probability that the R candidate will win the election, conditioned on the hypothesis